 English as an Additional Language is designed for students for whom English is not their first or home language.

-It develops students' knowledge, understanding and language skills in Standard Australian English (SAE), and provides them with opportunities to develop higher-order thinking skills and to interpret and create texts for personal, cultural, social and aesthetic purposes.
+The subject develops students' knowledge, understanding and language skills in Standard Australian English (SAE) and provides students with opportunities to develop higher-order thinking skills through interpretation, analysis and creation of varied literary, non-literary, media and academic texts.

-Students have opportunities to engage with language and texts to foster the skills to communicate effectively in SAE for the purposes of responding to and creating literary and non-literary texts.
-They develop the language skills required to be competent users of written and spoken English in a variety of contexts, including academic contexts suitable for tertiary studies.
+Students have opportunities to engage with language and texts through a range of teaching and learning experiences to foster their skills to communicate effectively in SAE for the purposes of responding to and creating literary and non-literary texts.
+The course fosters the development of language skills required for English language learners to be competent users of written and spoken English in a variety of contexts including academic contexts suitable for tertiary studies.
+Students have opportunities to develop the skills to make choices about generic structures, language, textual features and technologies to best convey intended meaning in the most appropriate medium and genre.

-Students make choices about generic structures, language, textual features and technologies to best convey intended meaning in the most appropriate medium and genre.
-They explore the ways literary and non-literary texts may reflect or challenge social and cultural ways of thinking and influence audiences.
-Students develop empathy for others and appreciation of different perspectives through a study of a range of literary texts from diverse cultures and periods.
+Students explore the ways in which literary and non-literary texts may reflect or challenge social and cultural ways of thinking and influence audiences.
+Students develop their empathy for others and appreciation of different perspectives through a study of a range of literary texts from diverse cultures and periods, including Australian texts by Aboriginal writers and/or Torres Strait Islander writers, in addition to fostering their enjoyment and appreciation of the English language.